Belly fetish: Western culture

 Some assume that alvinolagnia is a cause of the prevalent western fashion of female midriff exposure.

 In the Victorian era, a small waist was considered the main trait of a beautiful woman.
 The advent of bikinis in 1946, the cheerleading fashion of the 1970s and low-rise fashion started in the early 1990s have contributed to widespread fascination of the belly region.
 Specific breakthroughs of the belly region being featured in American media include Cher in the 1970s The Sonny & Cher Comedy Hour, as well as the character Ariel in Disney's The Little Mermaid.
 Midriff exposure also became common in the culture of 20th-century music with many famous female pop stars appearing on and offstage and in music videos with their midriff exposed.

 Some get attracted to women wearing a crop top or bikini.

 Despite the prevalence of alvinolagnia, midriff exposure, and sexual belly-to-belly contact throughout Western pop culture, it is rare for belly-to-belly contact to be featured in Western media under a non-sexual tone.
 Nonetheless, non-sexual belly-to-belly contact in Western media generally represents either the establishment of a non-sexual friendship or the strengthening of an existing bond between two people.
-For example, the North American sitcom Will & Grace features two characters, Jack and Karen, who initiate and periodically bolster their long-lasting friendship via non-sexual belly-to-belly touch, a quirk so infamous that it appeared on the show's holiday special.
-More recently, non-sexual belly-to-belly touch became a key characteristic of Bayley and Sasha Banks' The Boss n' Hug Connection, a former women's professional wrestling tag team known for engaging in a post-match celebration involving belly-to-belly hugs.

-In animated media

-Belly-to-belly contact, when discussed in context of cartoons and animation, refers to the close physical interactions between characters, which can convey intimacy, empathy, or conflict.
-This type of contact plays a significant role in visual storytelling, impacting viewers' emotional responses and social perceptions.

-Psychological impact

-The psychology behind belly-to-belly contact (see above) suggests it can enhance the emotional connection between the character and the viewer.
-In animation, belly-to-belly contact may symbolize closeness or confrontation, depending on the inherent context.
-For example, characters in a supportive embrace may evoke feelings of warmth and safety in the viewer, whereas a more confrontational stance may communicate tension or conflict.

-Role in character development

-Belly-to-belly contact may be crucial in character design and development, especially when characters require complex relational and emotional dynamics.
-As a result, animators may use belly-to-belly contact to express complex narratives, allowing the viewer to infer a character's feelings and motivations via their physical closeness to or distance from other characters.